pakal/rsfile/doc/locking_semantic.rst

 - in unix-like platforms, most of the time, locking is only **advisory**: unless they use the same type of lock as rsFile (fcntl), programs will freely access your files if they have proper filesystem permissions.
-Note that it is possible to enforce mandatory locking, thanks to some mount options and file flags, but this practice is advised against.
+It is possible to enforce mandatory locking, thanks to some mount options and file flags, but this practice is advised against.

 Native locks have very different semantics depending on the platform, but